street-food-in-thailand

 Gai Tod is Thai-style fried chicken, known for its crispy skin and often marinated with garlic and pepper.
 The chicken pieces are typically deep-fried until golden brown and crispy, making them unique street food specialities of Thailand.

 A key characteristic of Gai Tod is its balance of flavours.
-The crispy exterior gives way to tender, juicy meat, and the marinade adds a savoury and aromatic touch.
+The crispy exterior gives way to tender, juicy meat, and the marinade adds a touch which makes it among the best Bangkok street food!

 7. Nam Prik Pao (Spicy Chili Dip)